DevDeNiro/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Implement AWS X-RAY

+X-ray is a service provided by Amazon Web Services (AWS) that allows developers to trace requests through their distributed applications.
+It provides a visualization of how requests propagate through an application and how resources are utilized, making it easier to identify performance issues and troubleshoot problems.

 ### Implement Rollbar

+Rollbar is an error tracking and debugging tool that helps developers monitor and troubleshoot errors in their software applications.
+It allows developers to capture and analyze errors and exceptions in real-time, providing insights into application behavior and performance.

 ### Implement CloudWatch

+Amazon CloudWatch is a monitoring and observability service provided by Amazon Web Services (AWS).
+It allows developers and system administrators to collect and track metrics, collect and monitor log files, and set alarms for resource utilization and performance.

 Following the instructions of Andrew Brown, i setup the Logs for Cloudwatch as you can see bellow :